 Who is HESA?

-We collect, assure and disseminate data about higher education (HE) in the UK on behalf of our Statutory Customers.
-As the trusted source of HE data and analysis, we play a key role in supporting and enhancing the competitive strength of the sector.
+As the trusted source of HE data and analysis, HESA plays a key role in supporting and enhancing the competitive strength of the sector.

 What finance data do we collect?

 We collect finance data from HE providers in Wales, Scotland and Northern Ireland covering income, expenditure, balance sheet, statement of gains and losses, capital expenditure and senior staff pay (where available).
 Key Financial Indicators are derived from collected data.

 From 2018/19 onwards the OfS collects data from English Providers as part of its Annual Financial return.
 Note that the OfS do not collect data from further education colleges and sixth form colleges under the primary regulation of the Education and Skills Funding Agency (ESFA).
 The data collected by OfS has been ingested by HESA and integrated with the data for HE providers in Wales, Scotland and Northern Ireland.

 For a number of tables, data is collected for the latest audited financial year as well as restated numbers for the prior year to align with provider's published accounts.
 The footnotes to tables state where restated figures are provided.

 For more information on the coverage of the data, and the data items we collect please see:

 HE providers in Wales, Scotland and Northern Ireland submit data in the winter following the end of each academic year in templates provided by HESA.
 HE providers in England submit data to the OfS, usually in the five months after their own financial year end.
 The data are quality assured and processed, including comparison against HE providers' published accounts.
 HESA then aim to publish UK wide data in the following spring.
 At other points within the year, HESA publish updates to include data for HE providers in England with specific financial year end dates as that data becomes available.